 Emergency travel documents for children

-If the lost or stolen document belongs to a child younger than 18, take proof of consent from the child’s parent(s) or guardian(s) and photocopies of the parent’s/parents’ or guardian’s/guardians’ passport(s).
+If the lost or stolen document belongs to a child younger than 18, take proof of consent from the child’s parent(s) or legal guardian(s) and photocopies of the parent’s/parents’ or legal guardian’s/guardians’ passport(s).

 How long will it take?